SAMP: A Model Inference Toolkit of Post-Training Quantization for Text Processing via Self-Adaptive Mixed-Precision: Limitations

 \section{Limitations}

 We propose a high-performance quantization inference toolkit SAMP, but it inevitably contains some limitations as: \begin{itemize} \item SAMP is an end-to-end inference toolkit implemented by C++ programming language.
-Compared with most toolkits of Python, the flexibility of it is limited, and users are required to have some basic knowledge or experience in C++ language development.
-Based on that, we has provided a lot of convenient Python APIs for ordinary users. \item SAMP is closely related to the GPU environment and requires CUDA environment to be 11.0 or above. \item In different series of GPU architectures, the library files of SAMP need to be re-compiled.
+Compared with most toolkits of Python programming language, the flexibility of it is limited, and users are required to have some basic knowledge or experience in C++ language development.
+Based on that, we have provided a lot of convenient Python APIs for ordinary users. \item In different series of GPU architectures, the library files of SAMP need to be re-compiled.
 Users familiar with Nvidia architectures of Data Center know that the construction and compilation of these basic environments are essential. \end{itemize}